drivdigital/developer-test/README.md

 ## Description

 This test has been created to test coding practises for programmers.
 The intention is that this is a quick task-based test that will reveal how a programmers (you) write code and which considerations are made when building new code as well as fixing and replacing legacy code.
+The test has also been designed to test your understading of code and your ability to find and fix bugs.

-Here is a short list of things that are wrong with the code in class-product-price.php:
+Here is a short list **some of the things** that are wrong with the code in class-product-price.php:

 * Missing code comments and DocBlocks
 * HTML validation errors